petergerritsen/blog.petergerritsen.nl/_drafts/arm-template-url-for-linkedtemplate-stored-in-blob-storage.md

      "ipWhitelistingTemplateUrl": "[replace(deployment().properties.templateLink.uri, '/WebApp-Generic.json?', '/WebApp-IpWhitelisting.json?')]"
     }

 It's not complicated and you can discuss if this is indeed a better solution.
-But I think it demonstrates the power of ARM templates.
+But I think it demonstrates the different possibilities in ARM templates.